Physical Map of Africa

 The map above reveals the physical landscape of the African Continent.

-Important mountainous areas are the Ethiopian Highlands Eastern Africa,
+Important mountainous areas are the Ethiopian Highlands of eastern Africa,

 Eastern Africa is being torn apart by the process of plate tectonics.